The Variety of Integrable Killing Tensors on the 3-Sphere: Introduction

 where $\nabla$ is the Levi-Civita connection of the metric $g$ and the round parenthesis denote complete symmetrisation of the enclosed indices.
-Depending on the context, we will consider a Killing tensor either as a symmetric bilinear form $K_{\alpha\beta}$ or alternatively as a symmetric endomorphism $K\indices{^\alpha_\beta}=g^{\alpha\gamma}K_{\gamma\beta}$. \end{definition} We say a symmetric endomorphism $K$ is \emph{integrable}, if around any point in some open and dense set we find local coordinates such that the coordinate vectors are eigenvectors of $K$.
-This geometric definition can be cast into an analytic form with the aid of the Nijenhuis torsion of $K$, defined by
+Depending on the context, we will consider a Killing tensor either as a symmetric bilinear form $K_{\alpha\beta}$ or alternatively as a symmetric endomorphism $K\indices{^\alpha_\beta}=g^{\alpha\gamma}K_{\gamma\beta}$. \end{Definition}

+\begin{Definition} We say a diagonalisable endomorphism $K$ is {\it integrable}, if around any point in some open and dense set we f\/ind local coordinates such that the coordinate vectors are eigenvectors of $K$. \end{Definition}